 To improve sleep quality, avoid bringing unfinished tasks or worries to bed, as this causes mental friction.

-Environmental factors like noise, lighting, and temperature significantly impact rest and recovery.
 Creating a dedicated relaxation space with dim lighting, soothing aromas, and minimal clutter signals the body to wind down.

 Shifting the perspective on physical activity from a dreaded obligation to an energizing ritual can transform exercise into a rewarding habit, leading to increased consistency and improved overall health.

 To overcome the hurdle of viewing exercise as grueling, reframe it as a joyful ritual by engaging in pleasurable activities like dancing or hiking.
-This habit reinforcement is aided by the brain’s release of dopamine.

 Establishing a daily movement ritual, even for 15–20 minutes at a consistent time, can improve energy and mental clarity, functioning as a reward rather than a punishment.

 Skipping strength training weakens your bones, slows your metabolism, and lowers your overall strength.
+Approachable strength training, using tools like resistance bands or kettlebells offers a solution.

 A 15-minute daily session with resistance bands at home can improve posture, core strength, and flexibility.